mcube-12139/yoyoyo-engine-gms2/readme-en.md

 * Add tile set: `tsAllTiles`, representing all block tiles.
 Autotiling is switched on.
 * Without affecting semantics, the form of some code is modified.
 For example, `array_copy` is used to replace loop statements to copy arrays, and `?:` operator is used to replace short `if..else` statements for selection.
 * Other unimportant changes.
+## Version 1.0.1
+**This version may be unstable**
+Fixed some bugs.
+### Traits
+* Fixed the bug of unable to set infinitely jumping and debug infinitely jumping.
+* Fixed the bug that the difficulty of warp difficulty selecting cannot work normally.
+* Fixed the bug that the game cannot returns to title screen properly.
+* Fixed the bug that Kid will get stuck in blocks when it's against them and turns back.
+* Fixed the bug that bullets are not destroyed when touching platforms.
+* Bow delaying is realized.
+### Change List
+* Modify script: `scrPlayer`.
+    * In function `player_jump`, infinitely jumping and debug infinitely jumping checking codes are added.
+    * Add function `player_mirror` to realize Kid turning back.
+* Modify script: `scrInitializing`.
+Macros `MEDIUM`, `HARD`, `VERY_HARD`, and `IMPOSSIBLE` are used to replace enumeration `Difficulty`.
+And corresponding modifications are made at all places it's used: `objSave*`, `objPlayer`, `objWarpStart`'s instances, `objWarpAutosaveNext`, and `objDifficultyMenu`.
+* Modify script: `scrInitializing`, `scrGame`.
+The immediately executed code in the former is moved to function `game_init` in the latter.
+* Modify object: `objWorld`.
+Add code to the Game Start Event to execute function `game_init`.
+* Modify object: `objPlayer`.
+    * Add code to the Draw Event to realize bow delaying.
+    * Modify code in Step Event.
+Use function `player_mirror` instead of assigning to `image_xscale` directly to realize it turning back.
+* Modify object: `objBullet`.
+Add Collision Event with `objPlatform` and action to destroy itself.